bbcmicrobit/micropython/docs/microbit_micropython_api.rst

     # Value to represent the transition of sound events, from `loud` to `quiet`
     # like speaking or background music.
     SoundEvent.QUIET = SoundEvent('quiet')
-    # The name of the last recorded sound event.
+    # Returns the name of the last recorded sound event.
     current_event()
     # A sound event,  such as `SoundEvent.LOUD` or `SoundEvent.QUIET`.
     # Returns`true` if sound was heard at least once since the last
     # call, otherwise `false`.
     was_event(event)
-    # A tuple of the event history.
+    # Returns a tuple of the event history.
 The most recent is listed last.
     # Also clears the sound event history before returning.
     get_events()
     # The threshold level in the range 0-255.
 For example,
     # `set_threshold(SoundEvent.LOUD, 250)` will only trigger if the
     # sound is very loud (>= 250).
     set_threshold(128)
-    # A representation of the sound pressure level in the range 0 to 255.
+    # Returns a representation of the sound pressure level in the range 0 to 255.
     sound_level()

 Pins